 The experiences could include volunteering, paid work experience, coaching, tutoring, and many other enriching activities.

 We do not prescribe how much experience an applicant must have before applying.
 Each person will approach this question from his/her own stance, and we are happy to see how any paid or volunteer work experience you have had sets you on this course.
 There are no time limits on when this experience should have taken place, although we will look for a sustained commitment to becoming a teacher.

 Experience Profile Usage and Evaluation:

 Your 'Experience Profile' is used along with your other application data to aid in the decision making process when applications are reviewed by the admissions committee.
 Assessment of submitted Experience Profiles is done anonymously by faculty, teachers and principals.
 Please Note: The form must be completed and submitted in one session.
 You cannot complete part of the form in a first session and then return at a later time to complete the remaining portions.
 It is recommended that your responses be prepared with a word processor.
 Text may then be copied and pasted into the ‘Experience Profile’ form.
 Note that applicants need to provide the names and telephone numbers of three referees (individuals who can verify your experiences), and you should ask their permission to use their names.
 One reference must be reachable within North America.

 Step 4: Submit Your Documents

 Transcripts must be received by the Registrar's Office by the application deadline.
 If you attended a university in Ontario, your transcript must be ordered through the TEAS Transcript Request Form (TRF).
 When ordering, please select the "immediately" option in the form.
-Graduates from Western who apply to Western's Faculty of Education need not order or send Western transcripts; however, Western graduates must order transcripts from institutions attended prior to or after attending Western.
-Further information on submitting transcripts is available here.
+Graduates from Western who apply to Western's Faculty of Education need not order or send Western transcripts; however, Western graduates must order transcripts from institutions attended prior to, during (ie, exchange programs), or after attending Western.
 Transcripts must be submitted to the Office of the Registrar: